gearglow/ReptiliaWithATwist/The List.md

 "And third-years!"
 Luna piped up.

-"-- snuck into the Hogwarts Wardstone Room, a place that is near mythical in both its protections and _mere existence,_ and _fixed_ the most intractable reason for the magical world's technological stagnation _in an afternoon?_"
+"-- snuck into the Hogwarts Wardstone Chamber, a place that is near mythical in both its protections and _mere existence,_ and _fixed_ the most intractable reason for the magical world's technological stagnation _in an afternoon?_"

 They nodded cautiously.